Cawdor Castle: History

 In the 1680s Sir Alexander Campbell, son of Sir Hugh, became stranded in Milford Haven during a storm, where he met a local heiress, Elizabeth Lort of Stackpole Court.
 The two were married and afterwards the Campbells of Cawdor lived mainly on their estates in Pembrokeshire.
 Cawdor was home to younger brothers of the family who continued to manage the estates, building a walled flower garden in 1720, and establishing extensive woodlands in the later 18th century.

 John Campbell of Cawdor, a Member of Parliament, married a daughter of the Earl of Carlisle in 1789, and was ennobled as Lord Cawdor in 1796.
 In 1827, his son was created Earl Cawdor.
 During the 19th century, Cawdor was used as a summer residence by the Earls.
 The architects Thomas Mackenzie and Alexander Ross were commissioned to add the southern and eastern ranges to enclose a courtyard, accessed by a drawbridge.
 In the 20th century John Campbell, 5th Earl Cawdor, moved permanently to Cawdor.

-His second son James Campbell (potter)(1942-2019) was born here.
-John was succeeded by the 6th Earl, whose second wife, the Dowager Countess Angelika, born countess Lažanský from Bohemia, lives there still.
+His second son James Campbell (1942–2019) was born here.
+John was succeeded by the 6th Earl, whose second wife, the Dowager Countess Angelika, born Countess Lažanský from Bohemia, lives there still.
 In 2001 it was reported that the Countess had prevented her stepson from sowing genetically modified rapeseed on the Cawdor estate, and in 2002 the Countess took the Earl to court after he moved into the castle while she was away.